portworx/px-docs/px-usage.md

 If using Lighthouse as the management interface, then the "-t" argument will be the PWX_TOKEN, visible from **"Manage Clusters -> Get Startup Script"**.
 In this case, the **"-k"** argument would not apply, since Lighthouse uses a Portworx hosted **etcd**.

-If running in an ["air-gapped"](/run-air-gap.html) environment, then also supply "-e API_SERVER=http://1.2.3.4" to the "docker run" command.
+If running in an ["air-gapped"](/run-air-gap.html) environment, then also supply "**-e API_SERVER=http://1.2.3.4**" to the "docker run" command, which should point to the IPaddr of the on-prem Lighthouse instance.
 For example:

 ```
 docker run --restart=always --name px-enterprise -d \